Regularized Bayesian best response learning in finite games: Abstract

 \section{Abstract}

 We introduce the notion of regularized Bayesian best response ({RBBR}) learning dynamic in heterogeneous population games.
-We obtain such a dynamic via perturbation by an arbitrary strongly convex regularizer in Bayesian population games with finitely many strategies.
+We obtain such a dynamic via perturbation by an arbitrary lower semicontinuous, strongly convex regularizer in Bayesian population games with finitely many strategies.
 We provide a sufficient condition for the existence of rest points of the {RBBR} learning dynamic, and hence the existence of regularized Bayesian equilibrium in Bayesian population games.
+These equilibria are shown to approximate the original Bayesian equilibria for vanishingly small perturbations.
 We also explore the fundamental properties of the {RBBR} learning dynamic, which includes the existence of unique continuous solutions from arbitrary initial conditions, as well as the continuity of the solution trajectories thus obtained with respect to the initial conditions.
-Finally, as an application we introduce the notions of Bayesian potential and Bayesian negative semidefinite games and provide convergence results for such games.
+Finally, as application the the theory we introduce the notions of Bayesian potential and Bayesian negative semidefinite games and provide convergence results for such games.